 Find sensory-friendly solutions in everyday life on our new podcast.
 For example, what are the best books to read to understand sensory challenges?
 Or, what products actually help you manage sensory sensitivity?
 How do families make changes for their children that deliver results in their day-to-day life?
 Where are the resources that make a difference?
 This is the first sensory podcast of its kind.

 What does sensory autism mean?
-Sensory disorder is commonly associated with autism.
-But, it is important to know that sensory and autism are not the same thing.
-In addition, sensory autism is not a type of autism.
-This article explains more about sensory and autism.
-In particular, how they overlap.
-It is important to understand
+A sensory disorder is commonly associated with autism.
+However, it is important to know that sensory and autism are not the same thing.
+Additionally, sensory autism is not a type of autism.
+This article explains more about sensory and autism and in particular, how they overlap.
+It is important to

-Have you observed that more and more events, locations, products, and services are becoming sensory-friendly?
-Have you hear of more people also looking for those sensory-friendly experiences.
-Thankfully, many people, businesses, and organizations help and influence events, locations, products, and services to adopt sensory-friendly practices.
-As an example, you make plans to go to the
+Did you know?
+More and more events, locations, products, and services are becoming sensory-friendly.
+Maybe you have seen friends and family seeking out sensory-friendly experiences.
+Thankfully, many people, businesses, and organizations help.
+They influence events, locations, products, and services to adopt sensory-friendly practices.
+As an example, you make plans to go to the newest, trendiest

 Co-working space design is a topic of interest in shared workspaces.
 Large companies create co-working spaces for their employees to work together.
 Individual offices are reduced or may not even exist.
 Workers may share desks and worksurfaces.
 Small companies and solo-entrepreneurs use co-working spaces too.
 In those instances, space is rented both short and long